gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #475: Popup layout does not get all settings for fonts.php.
 - FIX: Issue #476: Essential hidden category headings.
 - NEW: Updated to FontAwesome 4.3.0 with WOFF2 font support.
 Requires 2.8.5+ (Build: 20150313) - https://moodle.org/mod/forum/discuss.php?d=307270
+- NEW: Dynamic WOFF2 support based upon Moodle version - see: MDL-49074.

 New in 2.8.1.3
 ==============